Malaria: Vaccines

+As of 2020, the RTS,S vaccine has been shown to reduce the risk of malaria by about 40% in children in Africa.

+The R-21/Matrix M malaria vaccine was found to reduce cases of malaria by 75% in areas with seasonal spread and by 68% in areas of year-round spread in children in sub-saharan Africa.
+The R-21/Matrix M malaria vaccine was endorsed by the WHO for the prevention of malaria in children in 2023.

+Germany-based BioNTECH SE is developing an mRNA-based malaria vaccine BNT165 which has recently initiated a Phase 1 study [clinicaltrials.gov identifier: NCT05581641] in December 2022.
+The vaccine, based on the circumsporozoite protein (CSP) is being tested in adults aged 18–55 yrs at 3 dose levels to select a safe and tolerable dose of a three-dose schedule.
+Unlike GSK's RTS,S (AS01) and Serum Institute of India's R21/MatrixM, BNT-165 is being studied in adult age groups meaning it could be developed for Western travelers as well as those living in endemic countries.

+Another vaccine targeting the erythrocytic stage of the parasite is under development.
+It has provisionally been named RH5.1/Matrix-M, and there is hope that this combined with the pre-erythrocytic vaccine R21/Matrix-M will generate an even more effective second-generation vaccine against malaria.

 Others

 Community participation and health education strategies promoting awareness of malaria and the importance of control measures have been successfully used to reduce the incidence of malaria in some areas of the developing world.
 Recognising the disease in the early stages can prevent it from becoming fatal.
 Education can also inform people to cover over areas of stagnant, still water, such as water tanks that are ideal breeding grounds for the parasite and mosquito, thus cutting down the risk of the transmission between people.
 This is generally used in urban areas where there are large centers of population in a confined space and transmission would be most likely in these areas.
 Intermittent preventive therapy is another intervention that has been used successfully to control malaria in pregnant women and infants, and in preschool children where transmission is seasonal.

 Treatment

-Malaria is treated with antimalarial medications; the ones used depends on the type and severity of the disease.
+Malaria is treated with antimalarial medications; the ones used depend on the type and severity of the disease, the patient's weight and other medical factors.
 While medications against fever are commonly used, their effects on outcomes are not clear.
 Providing free antimalarial drugs to households may reduce childhood deaths when used appropriately.
 Programmes which presumptively treat all causes of fever with antimalarial drugs may lead to overuse of antimalarials and undertreat other causes of fever.
 Nevertheless, the use of malaria rapid-diagnostic kits can help to reduce over-usage of antimalarials.